graham-evans/AISandbox-Server/documentation/intro/GettingStarted.md

 ## Step 3 - Write an agent to explore the simulation.

-When running, the simulation will a network port for each of the agents in use.
+When running, the simulation will open a network port for each of the agents in use.
 You can use any programming language that supports the [Protobuf](https://protobuf.dev/) protocol to connect to this port and communicate with the server.